rkhidesh/100-Days-Of-Code/Log.md

 ## Day 25

 ### Today's progress:
-All about readiing csv files in Python using Pandas.
+All about reading csv files in Python using Pandas.
 I'm feeling uninspired about my next JavaScript project.

 ### Thoughts:
 Practice, practice, practice.